Issues of Concern

 Communication

-The first of these guidelines is to assess the patient’s readiness to have end-of-life discussions and talk about the dying process.
+The first of these guidelines is assessing the patient’s readiness to have end-of-life discussions and discuss the dying process.
 Research suggests healthcare team members with long-standing and existing relationships with the patient should be the ones to assess the patient’s readiness to begin end-of-life discussions.
 There is no formal tool to use to determine this readiness.
-Instead, the literature suggests that healthcare team members with established patient rapport assess the patient’s willingness to hear their diagnosis of fewer than six months to live and be present when the provider conveys this news.
-It is also encouraged that the patient should have support people, such as family or close friends, with them when these conversations occur; this allows the patient to have emotional support as well as ask any questions that the potentially overwhelmed patient cannot ask.
+Instead, the literature suggests that healthcare team members with established patient rapport assess patients' willingness to hear their diagnosis of fewer than 6 months to live and be present when the provider conveys this news.
+It is also encouraged that the patient should have support people, such as family or close friends, with them when these conversations occur; this allows the patient to have emotional support and ask any questions the potentially overwhelmed patient cannot ask.
+Those healthcare team members who have established rapport with the patient can help recognize any potential fears the patient may have while using direct and honest communication.
+These conversations aim to inform the patient and help establish a patient-centered plan of care that focuses on quality of life.[5][6]

-Some examples of conversational prompts from the literature that can be used to start end-of-life discussions are given below:Assessing readiness to hear the diagnosis of fewer than six months or less to live: “What do you know about your condition?”
+Some examples of conversational prompts from the literature that can be used to start end-of-life discussions are given below:Assessing readiness to hear the diagnosis of fewer than 6 months or less to live: “What do you know about your condition?”
 “What do you think will happen?”

 This conversation prompts the patient to tell the provider how much they already know and how much they want to know about what their immediate future might hold.
-By using these conversational prompts, the patient begins to direct their individual plan of care.
+Using these conversational prompts, the patient begins to direct their care plan.
 This direction allows the healthcare team members to understand the patient’s needs and wishes, which enhances their quality of life.[7]
+Another guideline used in end-of-life conversations concerns the language healthcare team members should use.
+They are reminded not to give the patient false hope and avoid phrases that might convey a sense of failure.

-Phrases to avoid: “There is nothing more we can do for you,” “You are losing your battle with (disease)” Instead, say “We can offer more options to control the symptoms you are experiencing.”
+Phrases to avoid: “There is nothing more we can do for you,” “You are losing your battle with (disease).”
+Instead, say “We can offer more options to control the symptoms you are experiencing.”

 Cultural Considerations

+The definition of culture is the ideas and beliefs that “underpin and influence people's actions and thoughts in particular situations.”[8]
+Culture can refer to racial and ethnic groups as well as social constructs.[9]
+Regardless of how cultures form, healthcare team members must understand that cultural affiliations can shape how individuals make meaning of illnesses, including the end of life.
+Research shows when a proper cultural assessment is completed and used to inform end-of-life care, the quality of life for the dying patient and their family members substantially increases.[9][10][11]
 Several different cultural assessments can be used to assess a patient’s culture.
 One of these is the CONFHER Model.
 This model was created by a nurse researcher named Fong in the 1980s, but this classic model is used in cultural assessments today.
 This model guides the healthcare team member in asking questions about the patient’s preferences in several categories to understand how their culture may influence their perceptions and the meanings they ascribe to illness.
 Combined with the CONFHER Model are also examples of specific questions from the Oxford Textbook of Palliative Care in Nursing to obtain a comprehensive cultural assessment.

 Communication